Galactic Zoo Dossier: Music and production

+According to Classic Rock Magazine: "Synths railed against guitars, and Brown himself decided to take the rebellious, uncertain nature of the era and interpret it on record.
+This was the folk rock of student riots and toppling mores.
+Unnerving, yet strangely appealing."

 The album is a concept album of sorts.
 On the 2010 CD rerelease, the liner notes describe it as "being about the state of humankind at that time."
 Brown had been living in the U.S. just before the end of his previous band, and was inspired by some of the things he'd seen on American television, namely footage of the Vietnam War and reports on the death of senator Robert F. Kennedy.
 In an interview for It's Psychedelic Baby!
 Magazine, Brown elaborated on the concept, stating that "The concept behind the album – and stage act – was the confrontation of all the hippie ideals with the actualities of political and police power.
 It was looking at a spiritual quest in the context of earning money, assassination, wrongful arrests, and it was posed in terms of us all being prisoners in a Galactic Zoo."